Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 * `Reaflix`: Allows users to
     - specificity 1 : have an oveview of the most trendy books.
     - specificity 2 : be redirected in one click to amazon site to buy the book
+    - specificity 3 : save books to profile in a wishlist
 * `Collections`: Allows users to
     - specificity 1 : search books via a search bar by book title and book author
     - specificity 2 : search books to read via collections/genre
+    - specificity 3 : save books to profile in a wishlist
 * `Community`: Allows users to
-    - specificity 1 : leave a review about a book and read other reviews
+    - specificity 1 : check reviews from book authors
     - specificity 2 : read news about reading tips and personal development
 * `MyBooklog`: Allows users to
     - specificity 1 : set and edit their reading goal statement
-    - specificity 2 : view history and insights about the reviews left.
+    - specificity 2 : view their books wishlist
 * `Account` : 2 pages / Allows users to :
     - specificity 1 : sign up to MyBooLog profile
     - specificity 2 : log in and log out from account